Medically reviewed by Amy Gorin, MS, RDN

 This month, why not make easy changes to improve heart health and the heart health of your loved ones, too?
 One of the easiest ways to do so has to do with the food you eat—and here are a few of my favorite heart-healthy tips:

 You can do this by choosing lean cuts of meat, eating reduced-fat dairy, and baking, broiling, or grilling instead of frying.
+Also limit intake of red meat.
 Keeping saturated fat in check may help lower cholesterol levels.

 These fats raise “bad” LDL cholesterol levels and lower beneficial HDL cholesterol levels.
 They’re added to some packaged foods, so read ingredient labels to keep foods with partially hydrogenated oils out of your shopping cart.

 Looking for inspiration for cooking with canola oil?
-Here are a few of my favorite recipes.
+Here are a few of my favorite recipes, which work great for heart-healthy meal plans.

 These crunchy chickpeas and pumpkin seeds are so delicious!
 They’re tossed with canola oil and a mixture of paprika, cumin, garlic powder, and lime zest.
 Snack on them, or add them as a crunchy topping to a salad in lieu of croutons.